 During the 14 days prior to the entry, the person had known contact with a person who has a confirmed case of COVID-19; or

-During the 14 days prior to the entry, the person has been in an identified Hot Spot; or
+During the 14 days prior to the entry, the person has been at an identified public exposure site;

 The person has a temperature equal to or higher than 37.5 degrees or symptoms of acute respiratory infection; or